madspaaskesen/aether-renderer-core/README.md

 The integration suite relies on `ffmpeg` being available on your system.
 If `ffmpeg` is missing, the rendering test is skipped but all other tests still run.

+22 sacred tests 🌿 — that’s beautiful, elegant, and symbolic.

+Let’s honor that in the README like this:

 ---